rschristopher/rschristopher.github.io/src/saving/index.md

 * [Level 5: Airgap Quarantine](level-5/) -- Save Bitcoin with greater security than any bank ever could (as much as you'd be comfortable hiding under your mattress).
 * [Level 6: Metal Backup](level-6/) -- Save Bitcoin with metal backups that can survive a house fire and/or natural disaster (as much as your house is worth).

-*Pause* here for
+## Wealth Preservation

+Before advancing to higher levels of self custody (self sovereignty) it is recommended to first focus on
  [Wealth Preservation](wealth/)
- discussions,
+ strategies,
- because at this level you should also be thinking about other critical topics:
+ because at this level you should also be thinking about
  *privacy, inheritance planning,
  and physical security*.

 Level 7 and above are use-case specific and not as universally relevant as the prior levels.
 At this point you can already store any amount of wealth
- (even extreme amounts of wealth) with more security than any institutional custody system could ever offer.
+ (even extreme amounts of wealth) with more security than any bank or institutional custody system could ever offer.

+## Self Sovereignty
 * [Level 7: Protocols + Multisig](level-7/) -- Protocols to manage the complexity of multi-signature keys.
 * [Level 8: DMZs](level-8/) -- Keep your full-node and transaction-manager completely safe from untrusted devices on your network.
 * [Level 9: Fault Tolerance](level-9/) -- Remove all "single points of compromise", in other words, an attacker who compromised a signing device would have no access to your wealth.